 As a result of this attack, the monarchy was soon overthrown, but the political situation still remained uncertain.

-The war against the Prussian and Austrian armies was going poorly, threatening to end the Revolution.
+The war against the Prussian and Austrian armies was going poorly, threatening to end the French Revolution.
 And with the threat of invasion becoming more and more serious, the sans-culottes, agitated by radical pamphlets and speeches, feared that the prisoners of Paris — made up of people loyal to the monarchy — would be incited by the recently imprisoned and killed Swiss guards, priests, and royalist officers to revolt when patriotic volunteers left for the front.